 Many families purchase insurance as a safeguard against catastrophic loss to their residence, which is the place they call “home” and a valuable investment for their future.
-A common misconception among policyholders is that homeowner’s coverage is uniform, so there are no significant decisions or customization required when making insurance purchasing decisions.
-Although there might be standard forms of coverage, the assumption that the process of purchasing homeowner’s coverage does not involve important choices can be a costly miscalculation.
-As an experienced Florida homeowner’s insurance law firm, we have highlighted a number of common mistakes made by homeowners when purchasing policies.
+A common misconception among policyholders is that homeowner’s insurance coverage is uniform, so there are no significant decisions or customization required when making insurance purchasing decisions.
+Although there are standard forms of coverage, the assumption that the process of purchasing homeowner’s coverage does not involve important choices can be a costly miscalculation.
+Below we have highlighted a number of common mistakes made by homeowners when purchasing policies.

 Focusing Entirely on Cost When Selecting an Insurance Company: While the amount of the applicable premium certainly is an important consideration, policyholders need to evaluate the type of coverage to determine what they might be giving up for minimal savings in premiums.
-The exclusion of certain key types of coverage or an insurer’s lack of reinsurance could make minor premium savings an extremely costly sacrifice in the long run.
+The exclusion of certain key types of coverage could make minor premium savings an extremely costly sacrifice in the long run.